ucdavis/ECS272-Fall2022/Homework3/ntamhankar/README.md

 Scatter Plot:

     Pan and Zoom:
-    To use zoom on the scatter plot, hover over any of the data points until a black circle appears around the data point and then use the trackpad to zoom in or out.
+    To zoom on the scatter plot, hover over any of the data points until a black circle appears around the data point and then use the trackpad to zoom in or out.

-    To pan, hover over any of the data points until a black circle appears around the data point and then use the trackpad to drag the points.
+    To pan on the scatter plot, hover over any of the data points until a black circle appears around the data point and then use the trackpad to drag the points.

     To reset the zoom, click on the Reset button.